 Institutional Nomination and Advising

 The Rhodes Scholarship does not accept direct applications; students must be nominated by Temple University’s UK Scholarship Committee.
-Students interested in applying to be among Temple University’s institutional nominees are encouraged to meet with Fellowships Advising and complete the Campus Application by May 15.
+Students interested in applying to be among Temple University’s institutional nominees are encouraged to meet with Fellowships Advising and complete the Campus Application by the campus deadline.
 If you are selected as a nominee, you will be given instructions on how to apply for the national scholarship.

 Campus Application Deadline

-May 15 annually (If you miss the deadline, please contact Barbara Gorka as soon possible to discuss your individual case)
+May 25, 2023 (If you miss the deadline, please contact Barbara Gorka as soon possible to discuss your individual case)

 Campus Nomination Interviews